itsmefdil/devops-jogja.github.io/readme.md

 ### 👉 Events

-You can add new events from the `content/english/events` folder.
-Each event is a markdown file with all the details like title, date, description, image, categories, tags, and more.
+You can add new events from the `content/english/events` folder. copy `template.md` with new title.
+Each event is a markdown file with all the details like title, date, image, description, author, tags, categories, and more.

 ### 👉 Organizers